rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/_index.md

 - If you are logged in as a local user, only local users display.

-- If you are logged in an an external user, both external and local users display.
+- If you are logged in an external user, both external and local users display.

 ## Users and Roles